Race Rules & Regulations

 Attention should be paid to brakes, steering, wheels, inflation pressure, tire condition, chain, and pedals.
 Pedals should be inspected for sharp edges and appropriate measures taken (such as duct taping) to prevent cutting injuries should the pedals hit the athlete’s legs.

 Parents/guardians should assure that the athlete has footwear that is suitable for running the designated distance.
-To avoid tripping, the athlete should be able to properly tie his/her shoes, preferable using double knots, or by using speed laces.
+To avoid tripping, the athlete should be able to properly tie his/her shoes, preferable using double knots, or by using lock laces.

 Transition and Finish Corral Areas